Generators implemented in O2

 FIFOs allow not to store data from generators and to feed them directly to o2-sim and they can be used either manually, by creating one and then feeding it as HepMC file to both your generator and the o2-sim script, or automatically via GeneratorHepMC using the cmd parameter.

-The use of the latter, instead of the former, is highly encouraged and three examples are provided in O2 inside the HepMC* folders.
+The use of the latter, instead of the former, is highly encouraged and a few examples are provided in O2 inside the HepMC* folders.

 This function spawns a simulation task using an external generator provided that this:

-• returns HepMC data in the stdout → this is the only real hard requirement
+• returns HepMC data either to a file or stdout → this is the only real hard requirement

 • accepts a -s flag to set the generation seed